Bandboy

 Bandboy (also expressed as band boy) is a bygone term for a job similar to for what now is known as a "roadie."
 They set up, tear down, and maintain equipment, and music.
-They help-out backstage, making sure there are towels, drinks, ice.
+They help out backstage with tasks such as making sure that towels, drinks, and ice are available.

 Unlike a roadie, the bandboy was more like a personal assistant, or au pair, or butler/dresser for the leader — making sure suits were dry cleaned, shoes shined, and the like.
-On foreign tours a local "bandboy" would translate, find places to eat, change money, buy train tickets, and so on.
-Often the "bandboy" would disseminate information for the leader, hand out itineraries, room lists, and set lists.
-The role of bandboy was different with every band and had different duties than the more senior road manager, who dealt with promoters, booking agents, contracts, payroll, catering, and such.
-When times got tough, financially, road managers often performed bandboy duties — or band members themselves handled the bandboy duties.
+On foreign tours a local bandboy would translate, find places to eat, change money, buy train tickets, and perform similar tasks.
+Often the bandboy would disseminate information for the leader, hand out itineraries, room lists, and set lists.
+The role of bandboy was different with every band and had different duties than the more senior road manager, who dealt with promoters, booking agents, contracts, payroll, and catering.
+When times got tough financially, road managers or band members themselves often performed bandboy duties.